 The getopts utility shall retrieve options and option-arguments from a list of parameters.
-It shall support the Utility Syntax Guidelines 3 to 10, inclusive, described in the Base Definitions volume of IEEE Std 1003.1-2001, Section 12.2, Utility Syntax Guidelines.
+It shall support the Utility Syntax Guidelines 3 to 10, inclusive, described in XBD Utility Syntax Guidelines.

 If an option-argument is missing:

-When the end of options is encountered, the getopts utility shall exit with a return value greater than zero; the shell variable OPTIND shall be set to the index of the first non-option-argument, where the first "--" argument is considered to be an option-argument if there are no other non-option-arguments appearing before it, or the value "$#" +1 if there are no non-option-arguments; the name variable shall be set to the question-mark character.
-Any of the following shall identify the end of options: the special option "--", finding an argument that does not begin with a '-', or encountering an error.
+When the end of options is encountered, the getopts utility shall exit with a return value greater than zero; the shell variable OPTIND shall be set to the index of the first operand, or the value "$#" +1 if there are no operands; the name variable shall be set to the <question-mark> character.
+Any of the following shall identify the end of options: the first "--" argument that is not an option-argument, finding an argument that is not an option-argument and does not begin with a '-', or encountering an error.

 The shell variables OPTIND and OPTARG shall be local to the caller of getopts and shall not be exported by default.

 The shell variable specified by the name operand, OPTIND, and OPTARG shall affect the current shell execution environment; see Shell Execution Environment.

 If the application sets OPTIND to the value 1, a new set of parameters can be used: either the current positional parameters or new arg values.
 Any other attempt to invoke getopts multiple times in a single shell execution environment with parameters (positional parameters or arg operands) that are not the same in all invocations, or with an OPTIND value modified to be a value other than 1, produces unspecified results.